 While Bell and I have enjoyed traveling around the world together during our 12 year marriage, it hasn’t come without occasional challenges.
 You have to insure your partner is comfortable and balance itineraries to suit both of you.
 If you don’t do this, it’s not going to be a good vacation and you aren’t going to get your partner to travel more.

-Need help planning a wonderful vacation?
-Email me at email@example.com and I can help plan a great trip that will get your partner to travel more in the future!
+Have questions on planning a wonderful vacation?
+Email me at [email protected] and I can assist!